hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Download a LLM model

-The Local AI supports a list of LLM models, such as *LLaMA*, *GPT4ALL*, *Alpaca* and *koala*, etc. The LLM model *`Llama-2–13b-chat-hf`* from [Hugging Face]( https://huggingface.co/) will be downloaded locally and used as AI backend for K8sGPT.
+The Local AI supports a list of LLM models, such as *LLama*, *GPT4ALL*, *Alpaca* and *koala*, etc. In this blog post, the LLM model *`Llama-2–13b-chat-hf`* from [Hugging Face]( https://huggingface.co/) will be downloaded and used as the local AI backend for K8sGPT.

-After you create an account to *Hugging Face*, log in to the site and share your contact information, you will then be granted access to this model.
+After you create an account in *Hugging Face*, log in to the site and share your contact information.
+You will then be granted access to this model.

 ![](/img/hf-llama.png)